Aliases for PSMD12 Gene

 Previous GeneCards Identifiers for PSMD12 Gene

 The 26S proteasome is a multicatalytic proteinase complex with a highly ordered structure composed of 2 complexes, a 20S core and a 19S regulator.
 The 20S core is composed of 4 rings of 28 non-identical subunits; 2 rings are composed of 7 alpha subunits and 2 rings are composed of 7 beta subunits.
 The 19S regulator is composed of a base, which contains 6 ATPase subunits and 2 non-ATPase subunits, and a lid, which contains up to 10 non-ATPase subunits.
 Proteasomes are distributed throughout eukaryotic cells at a high concentration and cleave peptides in an ATP/ubiquitin-dependent process in a non-lysosomal pathway.
 An essential function of a modified proteasome, the immunoproteasome, is the processing of class I MHC peptides.
 This gene encodes a non-ATPase subunit of the 19S regulator.
-A pseudogene has been identified on chromosome 3. [provided by RefSeq, Jul 2008]
+A pseudogene has been identified on chromosome 3.
+Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2015]

 GeneCards Summary for PSMD12 Gene

 UniProtKB/Swiss-Prot for PSMD12 Gene

 Acts as a regulatory subunit of the 26S proteasome which is involved in the ATP-dependent degradation of ubiquitinated proteins.